ogarland/ProteinEmbeddings/README.md

 ### Input
 ProteinEmbeddings takes PDB .ent files as input.
-Any number of files can be used, and they all should be placed in thefolder `data/`.
+Any number of files can be used, and they all should be placed in the folder `data/`.

 These .ent files can be retrived from the Protein Data Bank (PDB) and contain sequence, experimental and structural information.